Skip to main content

 Fun fact: The word “synagogue” is derived from the Greek word "synagein" which means “to bring together”.

-By the 1870s, many Jewish merchants and families had moved from the commercial centre to the residential areas in Dhoby Ghaut and Bras Basah.
-As the Jewish population in Singapore increased over the years, it became evident that a larger synagogue – and one that was nearer to the Jewish neighbourhood – was needed to serve the local community.
+By the 1870s, a growing number of Jewish merchants and families had begun relocating from the city’s commercial centre to more residential areas such as Dhoby Ghaut and Bras Basah.
+As the Jewish community expanded, it became clear that a larger and more centrally located synagogue was needed to meet their religious and communal needs.

-After a failed attempt to erect the new synagogue, Meyer approached Attorney-General Thomas Braddell in 1873 for permission to sell the existing shophouse synagogue and acquire land for the new one.
-The government granted his request, and a plot on Waterloo Street (opposite the Church of Saints Peter and Paul, and Saint Joseph’s Institution) was chosen.
+After an initial attempt to build the new synagogue failed, Meyer personally approached Attorney-General Thomas Braddell in 1873, seeking permission to sell the existing premises and purchase a new plot of land.
+Approval was granted, and a site along Waterloo Street was selected – just across from the Church of Saints Peter and Paul, and Saint Joseph’s Institution.

 IMAGE: WIKIMEDIA COMMONS/@GAURAV.

-Construction soon began and the synagogue was finally completed five years later.
-On 4 Apr 1878, Maghain Aboth Synagogue, which translates to "Shield of our Fathers" in Hebrew, was consecrated.
-The synagogue also housed a mikvah (a ritual bath).
+Construction got underway soon after, and five years later, the Maghain Aboth Synagogue, meaning “Shield of our Fathers” in Hebrew, was officially consecrated on 4 Apr 1878.
+The new synagogue also included a mikvah, a bath used for ritual purification.

 IMAGE: FACEBOOK/@THE JEWISH WELFARE BOARD SINGAPORE